Coin Values Moving with Precious Metals: Up-Dated 1/25/2021: Gold $1851 | Silver $25.50

 Bust Quarter Values

-All are scarce, Bust quarter values begin in the range of $50 to $60 for a relatively worn example.
+All are scarce, Bust quarter values reflect how scarce even the heavily worn examples have become.
 Following a step by step approach, recognize what determines a high value, rare Bust quarter.
 Use the images and descriptions below and discover how much they are worth.

 Steps Leading to Value:

 - Step 1: Date and Variety Identified - Key dates are noted with important varieties.

 - Step 2: Grading Condition - Judge condition comparing to images and descriptions.